vaibhav18matere/books/README.md

 accountable?
 Or do they drag me down to their level?
 Now, with this in mind, ask the most important question: Should I spend more or less time with these folks?

+### 10th MARCH =>  FIND YOURSELF A CATO

+- Cato—a great and noble person we can allow into our minds and use to guide our actions, even when they’re not physically present.
+- Who can stand and witness to our behavior.
+- Someone who can quietly admonish us if we are considering doing something lazy, dishonest, or selfish.
+- And if we do it right, and live our lives in such a way, perhaps we can serve as someone else’s Cato or indifferent spectator when they need it.